Dhiraj100892/kdc_assignment/assign_2/README.md

 For each possible nonlinear gain (due to limited computational resources, we only consider altering R here), we can estimate the size of basin of attraction.
-As examples, we visualize a basin of attraction estimated from sampled initial conditions for R = 1.5 and R=3.0 as below (bright color means that it ends up keeping upright equilibrium) :
+As examples, we visualize a basin of attraction estimated from sampled initial conditions (we consider initial angle and position, as x-axis and y-axis) for R = 1.5 and R=3.0 as below (bright color means that it ends up keeping upright equilibrium) :
 ![R=1.5](https://raw.githubusercontent.com/Dhiraj100892/kdc_assignment/master/assign_2/part_5/basin_R1.50.png) ![R=3.0](https://raw.githubusercontent.com/Dhiraj100892/kdc_assignment/master/assign_2/part_5/basin_R3.00.png).